Roads in the United Kingdom: Classification

 Numbered roads in the UK are signed as M (Motorway), A, or B roads (legal "classification" varies between countries), as well as various categories of more minor roads: for internal purposes, local authorities may also use C, D and U (the letter standing for "Unclassified"); use of C and U numbers on signs is unusual but examples can be found in all four countries in the UK.

 Each road is given a number which is combined with the prefix, for example M40, A40 and B1110, although their informal or traditional names may still be used or heard occasionally: for instance, the Great North Road (now part of the A1) and the Great Cambridge Road (modern A10).
 These numbers follow a zonal system.
 There is no available explanation for the allocation of road numbers in Northern Ireland.

 The majority of the major inter-urban routes are motorways, and are designed to carry long-distance traffic.
 The next category is the primary route network, formed from parts of the A-road network.
 A primary route is defined as:

+In Scotland, the Scottish Government has confirmed that Primary Routes should be defined by and be consistent with the trunk road network.

-A new standard was set in April 2015 to formally designate certain high-quality routes as Expressways, but whether this will result in any existing road classifications changing is unclear.
+In April 2015, a new standard was set to designate certain high-quality routes as Expressways.
+Whether this will result in any existing road classifications changing is unclear.

 Primary destinations

 Primary destinations are usually cities and large towns, to which, as a result of their size, a high volume of traffic is expected to go.
 However, in rural areas, smaller towns or villages may be given primary status if located at junctions of significant roads: for example, Llangurig in Wales and Crianlarich in Scotland.
 As a further example, Scotch Corner in northern England is not even a village—merely a hotel and a few other buildings—yet has the status of a primary destination due to its location at the interchange of the A1 and A66 roads.
 For similar reasons, certain airports, sea ports, bridges and tunnels have been designated as primary destinations.
+Conversely, some towns with a population of over 50,000 are not primary destinations, including Woking, Chatham and Cumbernauld.

 The status of both primary destinations and roads is maintained by the Department for Transport in combination with National Highways (for England), the Scottish Government and the Welsh Government.
 The concept of primary roads was introduced in the 1960s as part of a national reclassification of roads.